 There can be up to five auxiliary switches located in the lower switch bank of the instrument panel which can be used to power various electronic devices and PTO (Power Take Off) - If Equipped.
+If Power Take Off is equipped, it will take the place of the fifth Auxiliary switch.
 Connections to the switches are found under the hood in the connectors attached to the auxiliary Power Distribution Center.

 You have the ability to configure the functionality of the auxiliary switches via the Electronic Vehicle Information Center (EVIC) or Driver Information Display (DID).
-All switches can now be configured for ignition or battery power, saving or not saving state across a key cycle, and momentary or latching switch operation.
+All switches can now be configured for setting the switch type operation to latching or momentary, power source of either battery or ignition, and ability to hold last state across key cycles.